 Kathmandu Valley represents a cultural cauldron of the country, where, people from varied backgrounds have come together to present a melting pot.
 The natives of the Kathmandu Valley are the Newars.
 Newari culture is an integration of both Hinduism and Buddhism.
 The Newars of Kathmandu Valley were traders or farmers by occupation in the old days.

-The main ethnic groups in Terai are Tharus, Darai, Kumhal, Majhi and other groups.
-They speak north Indian dialects like Maithili, Bhojpuri.
-Owing to the fertile plains of Terai, most inhabitants live on agriculture.
-There are, however, some occupational castes like Majhi (fisherman), Kumhal (potter) and Danuwar (cart driver).
+The main ethnic groups in Terai are Tharus, Darai, Kumhal, Majhi, and other groups.
+They speak north Indian dialects like Maithili and Bhojpuri.
+Owing to the fertile plains of Terai, most inhabitants live in agriculture.
+There are, however, some occupational castes like Majhi (fisherman), Kumhal (potter), and Danuwar (cart driver).

 CULTURE OF NEPAL

 Customs and traditions differ from one part of Nepal to another.
-A conglomeration lies in capital city Kathmandu where cultures are blending to form a national identity.
+A conglomeration lies in the capital city of Kathmandu where cultures are blending to form a national identity.
 Kathmandu Valley has served as the country’s cultural metropolis since the unification of Nepal in the 18th Century.
 A prominent factor in a Nepali’s everyday life is religion.
-Adding color to the lives of Nepalis are festivals the year round which they celebrate with much pomp and joy.
+Adding color to the lives of Nepalis are festivals year-round which they celebrate with much pomp and joy.
 Food plays an important role in the celebration of these festivals.

 Buddha is widely worshipped by both Buddhists and Hindus of Nepal.
 The five Dhyani Buddhas; Vairochana, Akshobhaya, Padmasambhava, Amitabha, and Amoghasiddhi, represent the five basic elements: earth, fire, water, air, and ether.
 Buddhist philosophy conceives these deities to be the manifestations of Sunya or absolute void.
 Mahakala and Bajrayogini are Vajrayana Buddhist deities worshipped by Hindus as well.

-Mahadevi, Mahakali, Bhagabati, Ishwari are some of the names given.
+Mahadevi, Mahakali, Bhagabati, and Ishwari are some of the names given.
 Kumari, the Virgin Goddess, also represents Shakti.
-Other popular deities are Ganesh for luck, Saraswati for knowledge, Lakshmi for wealth and Hanuman for protection.
+Other popular deities are Ganesh for luck, Saraswati for knowledge, Lakshmi for wealth, and Hanuman for protection.
 Krishna believed to be the human incarnation of Lord Vishnu is also worshipped widely.
-Hindu holy scripts Bhagawat Gita, Ramayan and Mahabharat are widely read in Nepal.
-Vedas, Upanishads and other holy scriptures are read by well learned Brahmin Pundits during special occasions.
+Hindu holy scripts Bhagawat Gita, Ramayan, and Mahabharat are widely read in Nepal.
+Vedas, Upanishads, and other holy scriptures are read by well-learned Brahmin Pundits during special occasions.

 The diversity in Nepal in terms of ethnicity again makes room for various sets of customs.
-Most of these customs go back to the Hindu, Buddhist or other religious traditions.
+Most of these customs go back to the Hindu, Buddhist, or other religious traditions.
 Among them, the rules of marriage are particularly interesting.
-Traditional marriages call for deals arranged by parents after the boy or girl come of age.
+Traditional marriages call for deals arranged by parents after the boy or girl comes of age.